 The issue here isn’t homophobia, misogyny or, in the case of a female singer, misanthropy.
 The trouble with cross-gender songs has nothing to do with gender as such, but rather with a country tradition that runs back almost 90 years now.

 Since almost its earliest days, country has embraced the theory of the straight-from-the-heart singer/songwriter, the idea that the singer is speaking for him/herself in a way that isn’t usually the case in, say, Broadway, pop or jazz.
 There’s an assumption of authenticity in country music, a sense that the song is, to some extent, based on truth.
-If Loretta Lynn’s fans learned that she was the daughter of an investment banker, “Coal Miner’s Daughter” (1970) would be just as great a song … but country fans wouldn’t embrace it nearly so much.
+If Loretta Lynn’s fans learned that she was actually the daughter of an investment banker, “Coal Miner’s Daughter” (1970) would be just as great a song … but country fans wouldn’t embrace it nearly so much.

 The further a song gets from authenticity, the more it counters that tradition—and gender identity is at the heart of authenticity.
 Even people who knew nothing about his background would have recognized it as inauthentic if Johnny Cash had sung a song whose chorus went, “I’m proud to be a coal miner’s daughter.”